dheeraj755148/ROVER/README.md

 - Servo motor gives the ultrasonic sensor flexibility so that it can cover a longer range.
 - When an object comes in front of the rover, the rover stops for a sec, then the servo rotates covering an arc while the ultrasonic sensor takes he readings i.e distances.
 - After this, the distance which is greater is selected and the rover moves in that direction.

+### Make sure the jumper is removed from the motor shield before running the code.

 The code above attached is a four-wheel-drive code.